btcgear/OpenCart_Bitcoin/README.md

 * *Status of a new order*: Choose a status for an order that has received payment with 0 confirmations.
 * *Status*: Enable the Bitcoin payment module here.
 * *Sort Order*: Where you want this module to show up in relation to the other payment modules on the checkout page.

+### New in version 1.4.0

+* Now compatible with the blockchain.info JSON-RPC API

 ### New in version 1.3.5